Rabeaaktersumi/Job-Application-Tracker/readme.md

 => Event Delegation is a technique where we use one event listener for different child element instead of different event listener in their common parent element.
 It works depend on event bibbling.

+It's useful because:
--It's useful because it's performance is very good need less memory and don't need different event listener.
+-It's performance is very good need less memory and don't need different event listener.
 -Supports dynamic elements.
 -It's make code clean and maintainable.